prashantbhudwal/Inherit-Proto-Cat/README.md

 This is written in the style of an article that I can comeback and read later.
 Hence a lot of comments that guide me from one line to another.
 And, very very long function names.

+Since I have moved to Ts from Js, all the future dabbles will live in dabbleWithTs folder of this repo.

 ## Typescript

 The repo also includes typescript code.